NewGround-LLC/psistats/README.md

-This repository contains the source code accompanying research paper ["Applying Deep Machine Learning for psycho-demographic profiling of Internet users using O.C.E.A.N. model of personality"][].
+This repository contains the source code accompanying research paper ["Applying Deep Machine Learning for psycho-demographic profiling of Internet users using O.C.E.A.N. model of personality"][5].

 # Setting up working environment